 The Center for Justice is committed to ending mass incarceration and criminalization, and advancing alternative approaches to justice and safety through education, research, and policy change.
-Its mission is to help transform the approaches to justice from being driven by punishment and retribution to being centered on prevention and healing.
+Its mission is to help transform approaches to justice from being driven by punishment and retribution to being centered on prevention, healing and accountability.
 The Center is interdisciplinary and works in partnership with schools, departments, centers and institutes across Columbia, other universities, government agencies, community organizations, advocates and those directly affected by the criminal justice system.

 Founded in 2014 by three women, Kathy Boudin, Cheryl Wilkins, and Geraldine Downey, two of whom are formerly incarcerated, the Center is deeply committed to the leadership of people who are formerly incarcerated.
 Kathy and Cheryl were instrumental in bringing back college courses to Bedford Hills, a correctional facility for women, after Pell grants for higher education were no longer offered.
 Rich with lived experience and dedication, the Center works with academics, organizers, activists, and community members to create more equitable and effective approaches to justice.